zulip/zulip/docs/contributing/summer-with-zulip.md

     - If a mentor will be traveling or otherwise offline, mentors should make sure another mentor is paying attention in the meantime.

   - Video calls are great!
-Mentors should do 1-2 video calls with their students calls per week, depending on length, schedules, and what's happening.
+Mentors should do 1-2 video calls with their contributors calls per week, depending on length, schedules, and what's happening.

   - Make sure to talk about not just the current project, but also meta-issues